merayoussef/readme-generator/README.md

   ## Installation

-  Download node.js, clone the repo and open the command line, in the commandline write node index.js to run the questions prompt and answer all  the questions, once done a readme will generate with the answers  from the user's input in the commandline.
+  To install, please download the github repo, run node.js on the command line to confirm node.js is working and run node index.js, answer the questions and a readme file will generate.

   ## Usage

-  Please see video.

   ## License